Golden State Killer May Be In Custody, Arrest Reportedly Made In East Area Rapist Cold Case

 — People (@people) April 25, 2018

-As news of the arrest is spreading, victims are already speaking out, expressing their gratitude that their attacker has finally been found after all these years.
-Victim Jane Carson-Sandler, who was sexually assaulted at knifepoint at her Citrus Heights, California home in 1976, has spoken with the Island Packet regarding the arrest.
+As news of the arrest is spreading, victims are already speaking out, expressing their gratitude that their attacker may have finally been found after all these years.
+Victim Jane Carson-Sandler, who was sexually assaulted at knifepoint at her Citrus Heights, California, home in 1976, has spoken with the Island Packet regarding the arrest.

 “I just found out this morning.
 I’m overwhelmed with joy.
 I’ve been crying, sobbing.”

 Since her assault, Carson-Sandler has been a strong voice in the case, writing one book and co-authoring another on her attack.
-She also appeared on HLN’s 5-episode show titled Unmasking a Killer, in hopes that by telling her story, someone may come forward with information leading to an arrest.
+She also appeared on HLN’s five-episode show titled Unmasking a Killer in hopes that by telling her story, someone may come forward with information leading to an arrest.

 The Sacramento Police Department is expected to provide more information regarding the arrest later this afternoon.